Pramath-Mishra-12/Multiclass-Classification-with-Active-Learning/readme.md

 ## Repository Structure

-- `custom_dataset.py`: Implements the Custom Dataset Class.
+- `./utils/custom_dataset.py`: Implements the Custom Dataset Class.
-- `least_confidence_sampling.py`: Implements the Least Confidence Sampling technique.
+- `./sampling/least_confidence_sampling.py`: Implements the Least Confidence Sampling technique.
-- `entropy_reduction_sampling.py`: Implements Entropy Reduction Sampling.
+- `./sampling/entropy_reduction_sampling.py`: Implements Entropy Reduction Sampling.
-- `minimum_margin_sampling.py`: Implements Minimum Margin Sampling.
+- `./sampling/minimum_margin_sampling.py`: Implements Minimum Margin Sampling.
-- `main.py`: The main script that runs active learning loops for each sampling strategy using the AG News dataset.
+- `main.py`: The main script that runs active learning loops for each sampling strategy using the Amazon Product Data dataset.

 ## Dataset

-The **AG News** dataset is a text classification dataset containing news articles labeled into four classes:
-- **World**
-- **Sports**
-- **Business**
-- **Sci/Tech**
+The **Amazon Product Data** dataset, from Hugging Face's `iarbel/amazon-product-data-filter`, is a multi-class text classification dataset.
+It contains product reviews and metadata from Amazon, categorized into **14 classes**.
 The dataset is loaded using the `datasets` library.

 ## Model

 This repository uses a **BERT**-based model for text classification, leveraging the Hugging Face `transformers` library.
-BERT is pre-trained on large corpora and fine-tuned on the AG News dataset for the classification task.
+BERT is pre-trained on large corpora and fine-tuned on the Amazon Product Data dataset for the classification task.

 ## Conclusion

-This repository demonstrates various Active Learning sampling strategies on a multi-class classification task using the AG News dataset.
+This repository demonstrates various **Active Learning** sampling strategies on a multi-class classification task using the Amazon Product Data dataset.
 Each sampling strategy has its strengths, allowing you to experiment and compare which technique best suits your needs.